mobidic/MobiDL/README.md

 ## Workflow panelCapture

 This workflow is dedicated to NGS experiments based on capture libraries, and focusing on gene panels/exomes.
+It uses  [GATK 4](https://software.broadinstitute.org/gatk/) Haplotype Caller and google [DeepVariant](https://github.com/google/deepvariant) for variant calling.
+Alignment output is a [crumbled](https://github.com/jkbonfield/crumble) CRAM file.

 This workflow requires as input 2 fastqs and one ROI bed file.